It’s not over. Not yet, anyway.

 Oh, and Auburn won its first SEC game since 2011.
 Yay!

-Tags: Alabama Crimson Tide Arkansas Razorbacks Auburn Tigers Featured Florida Gators Georgia Bulldogs Kentucky Wildcats LSU Tigers Mississippi Rebels Mississippi State Bulldogs Missouri Tigers Popular SEC Conference SEC Power Rankings South Carolina Gamecocks Tennessee Volunteers Texas A&M Aggies Vanderbilt Commodores
+Tags: Alabama Crimson Tide Arkansas Razorbacks Auburn Tigers Florida Gators Georgia Bulldogs Kentucky Wildcats LSU Tigers Mississippi Rebels Mississippi State Bulldogs Missouri Tigers SEC Conference SEC Power Rankings South Carolina Gamecocks Tennessee Volunteers Texas A&M Aggies Vanderbilt Commodores